Ethan Allen

 The percussion nipples and the nipple shield

-Pepperbox identification: All models
+Pepperbox identification: ALL MODELS

 The Grafton period marks the beginning of Ethan Allen’s pepperbox venture, starting with the introduction of the small "Dainty" model.
 During this time, standard and dragoon-sized pepperboxes were also added to the offering.
 Grafton-produced pepperboxes are rare and highly desirable by collectors.

 The Norwich period is without any doubt the most challenging period for the collector.
 Although only the standard and dragoon size pepperboxes are produced during this time, the period is characterized by an impressive number of models and variations.
 Early Norwich examples have the 1837 actions, whereas later pieces feature the updated 1845 mechanism.
-Another distinctive feature of the Norwich period is the introduction of the dogleg shaped grips.

-The Norwich period saw also the introduction of a newly designed concealed hammer pepperbox.
+Another distinctive feature of the Norwich period is the introduction of the dogleg shaped grips and the introduction of a newly designed concealed hammer pepperbox.

 Pepperboxes from the Worcester period are characterized by the evenly arched "late rounded" grips design.
 It is by far the longest period of pepperbox production and the Worcester models are therefore the most encountered pieces today.